tddapps/blog/_posts/2016-03-22-The-importance-of-logs.md

 ---

 Logs are one of the most important components of an application.
 They provide a quick and reliable way to verify behavior and diagnose errors.
 Properly written logs can be mined to take business decisions.
-They are a cheap and easy to maintain database.
 And yet, they are often neglected.

 ## Antipattern: No logs on a production running system
-No matter what your software does, it should have logs.
-Logs will give you a quick way to verify everything is alright or not.
+No matter what your software does, it should have logs. [^corner_cases] Logs will give you a quick way to verify the application behavior.

 ## Antipattern: Logging ONLY errors
 Logging errors is certainly necessary.
 However, normal system behavior should also be logged.

 **Why?** Because it gives visibility of how the software is being used.
 It creates the infrastructure to monitor the business performance.

-**Example**: This website serves approximately 15 thousand registered users a day.
-Logging every `Successful Login` event gives the ability to configure an alert when the number of logins falls below 10 thousand.
+**Example**: This website serves approximately 15,000 registered users a day.
+Logging every `Successful Login` event gives the ability to configure an alert when the number of logins falls below 10,000.
 A low number of logins can impact the business and needs to be thoroughly analyzed.
-Moreover, if the number of `Successful Login` events goes above 25 thousand there could be an issue with another part of the system such as the Session Storage Server.
+Moreover, if the number of `Successful Login` events goes above 25,000 there could be an issue with another part of the system such as the Session Storage Server.

 ## Myth: Logging will impact performance
 Garbage Collection too and that hasn't stopped us from using it.